 It is also a closed system, which prevents milk overflowing and leaking into the pump, keeping the whole system hygenic and healthy for your child, and also meaning you won’t ruin the motor by accidentally getting milk into the motor.

-This breast pump has an automatic let down massage setting, which simulates your babies initial sucking action.
-This promotes milk flow and helps you to produce more milk.
+This hospital grade breast pump has an automatic let down massage setting, which simulates your babies initial sucking action.
+This promotes milk flow and helps you to increase breast milk production.

 Another excellent benefit of the Spectra S1 and the Spectra S2 breast pumps is that they have timers which not only measure the time spent on any one pumping sessions (and you can program them to stop after a certain period), they also store the total minutes spent pumping for the device’s lifetime.